Latest

 [Text from 2017]

-Our phones, computers, cars, hospitals already use these technologies.
+Our phones, computers, cars, and hospitals already use these technologies.

 Things are going fast.